epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 very unlikely that the infectious agent responsible for the Wuhan outbreak has a R0 of less than 1, unless the size of the transmission event was much greater than currently reported.
-We also found that a large initial exposure event was likely, combined with a relatively short duration.
+We also found that a large initial exposure event was likely, combined with a short duration.
 This corresponds with the evidence of rapid detection by Public Health Officials in Wuhan.
 These scenarios resulted in R0 estimates that are comparable to those estimated during the 2002-2003 SARS outbreak.
-However, with the available data we could not identify whether scenarios with a SARS-like or longer serial interval were more likely.
+However, with the available data we could not identify whether scenarios with a SARS-like or pre-intervention SARS-like serial interval were more likely.
 As more information becomes available it may be possible to further refine our results and establish the value of R0.
 Providing clear quantitative information for decision makers on the